-If the permittee intends to use another one of the listed alternatives in 40 CFR 503.33, the Director must be informed at least thirty (30) days prior to its use.
+If the permittee intends to use another one of the listed alternatives in 40 CFR 503.33, the Director and the EPA must be informed at least thirty (30) days prior to its use.
 This change may be made without additional public notice.
+If the biosolids do not meet a method of VAR, the biosolids cannot be land applied.